It's very easy to join an Aiki Kai Australia dojo. It only takes three simple steps:

-3. If you like what you see and hear, you can join up immediately or, if you are still a little unsure we offer a short-term membership.
+3. If you like what you see and hear, you can join up immediately or, if you are still a little unsure we offer a once only short-term membership.
 Most dojos offer introductory lessons to help new students settle in.

-Our membership fee structure is the green button on the right, there is also a mat fee set by your local dojo.
+Our annual membership fee structure is the green button on the right, there is also a mat fee set by your local dojo.

 Two levels of membership when you join